-How to Establish an Instant Connection With Your Self-Help Audience
+How to Establish an Instant Connection With Your Self-Improvement Audience

 Every audience you write for craves a connection.
 If you can establish that connection, there’s a good chance you’ll make the sale.
 If you fail to connect, your reader will likely trash your piece before they get past the lead … if they even make it that far.